Sameer292/CPP/Day-6-Pointers-V-References/pointers_v_references.md

 # ⚡Pointers
-> They store the actual address of the variable
+> They store the actual address of the variable.

 > Let's take an example
 ```c++